-- Vaccinated arrivals, and those who had COVID-19 and recovered, are only required to quarantine for 24 hours, until test results are available.
+- Vaccinated arrivals, and those who had COVID-19 and recovered, are exempt.

 Are COVID-19 tests required to travel to Iceland?

-- Travelers are required to present a negative test result, no older than 72 hours.
-Vaccinated travelers are exempt.
+- Travelers are required to present a negative PCR or Antigen test result, no older than 72 hours.

-- All arrivals are required to get tested upon entry, including vaccinated travelers.
+- All arrivals are required to get tested upon entry.